 - Impressive ISO range and low noise

-If you’re after a full frame large resolution camera for your portraiture photography you can’t go wrong with the Sony A7R IV.
-This camera supports a whopping 61MP full-frame CMOS sensor and includes a burst mode shooting capability of 10fps, which as a package is pretty impressive.
+If you’re after a full-frame large-resolution camera for your portraiture photography, you can’t go wrong with the Sony A7R V. This camera supports a whopping 61MP full-frame CMOS sensor and includes a burst mode shooting capability of 10fps, which, as a package, is pretty impressive.

 We were also impressed by its AI-based real-time autofocus, and when tested on a portrait shoot it accurately demonstrated how good it was at identifying a face within the frame and immediately locked onto the eyes.

-For any pro or serious portrait hobbyist photographer the Sony A7R IV should be at the top of your list.
-The Sony A7R IV is widely available on the used market but the variant A7R IVA body is available for $2,999 / £2,999.
+For any pro or serious portrait hobbyist photographer, the Sony A7R V should be at the top of your list.

 Amateur Photographer verdict